 A few years back I went to a lecture intended for professors and graduate students in philosophy.
 It was open to the public, even minimally publicized, but the second I entered the classroom I realized no other 'outsiders' had attended.
 The lecture turned out to be very technical, chock full of scholarly jargon.
 But after … Continue reading The Will to Believe

 Just another word for nothing left to lose? http://www.youtube.com/watch?v=jn7dKI3fbYg At Jmeqvist, you'll find a great post distinguishing between positive and negative freedom.
 I'd like elaborate on these to get you good and confused: 1.
 Negative Freedom.
 Here I'm quoting Johan at Jmeqvist as he says it so well: "...we are free in so far as external … Continue reading What is Freedom?

-Lex Solo has asked me to write a blog post about the forms of government in Plato's Republic, and instead of giving a simple explanation of these, I had to go off topic: Was Plato's Republic truly a political work?
+Lex Solo has asked me to write a blog post about the forms of government in Plato's Republic: Was Plato's Republic truly a political work?
 Was he really anti-democratic?
-Here is some of what I had to say on the matter … Continue reading The Harmony of the Soul: Plato’s Republic
+Here is some of what I had to say on the matter (the original post on Lex Solo's blog with the explanation of political forms is here): Is … Continue reading The Harmony of the Soul: Plato’s Republic

 I noticed a lot of people "liked" my last post, but didn't respond.
 So I thought perhaps it wasn't fair of me to ask such ridiculously hard questions without breezily answering them myself.
 I wonder if you will come back again after you get to know me?
 This is feeling like a first date.
 How … Continue reading My Philosophy